SShasholko/ViewVoyage/README.md

 - **Submission and Confirmation**:
     - Once the user submits the form, a confirmation window appears, informing them that their message has been sent successfully.
     ![Submission](https://viewvoyage.s3.eu-north-1.amazonaws.com/form-subm.png)

+## Technologies Used
+The website was built using a variety of technologies and tools to ensure a seamless user experience and robust functionality:
+- **HTML**: Used for structuring the content and layout of the web pages.
+- **CSS**: Employed for styling and enhancing the visual appearance of the website.
+- **JavaScript**: Employed for adding interactivity and dynamic functionality to the user interface, ensuring a smooth and responsive user experience.
+- [Visual Studio Code](https://code.visualstudio.com/): Used as the primary code editor for development, offering a robust and versatile environment with extensive features and extensions.
+- [Milanote](https://milanote.com/): Utilized for visual planning and wireframing.
+- [Google Fonts](https://fonts.google.com/): Integrated for access to a diverse selection of web fonts to enhance typography.
+- [Flowbite Icons](https://flowbite.com/icons/): Utilized for incorporating high-quality, customizable icons throughout the project to enhance visual appeal and user experience.
+- [GitHub](https://github.com/): Used for version control and hosted the website.
+- **Chrome DevTools**: Employed for debugging, testing, and optimizing the website's performance during development.
+- [AWS (Amazon Web Services)](https://aws.amazon.com/): Storing images for Readme file
+- [JSHint](https://jshint.com/): Utilized for static code analysis to detect errors and potential problems in JavaScript code, ensuring code quality and consistency.
+- [W3C Markup Validator](https://validator.w3.org/): Utilized to validate the HTML code and ensure compliance with web standards.
+- [W3C CSS Validator](https://jigsaw.w3.org/css-validator/): Used to validate the CSS code and ensure adherence to best practices and standards.